Graduate Course Catalog 2014-2015

 Students Entering the Program without a Master's Degree

 Students entering the program without a master's degree are expected to complete a minimum of 36 credit hours.
-There is not a specific credit requirement beyond the required four core courses for students who have completed a M.S. or M.A. degree in a related field.
+There is not a specific credit requirement beyond the required four core courses and NRES 997 for students who have completed a M.S. or M.A. degree in a related field.
 Students enter the NRESS program with diverse backgrounds and preparation in their particular area of study.
 Therefore, final credit requirements are determined by the guidance committee and may include additional coursework necessary to enhance the student's selected field of study and/or correct any deficiencies in the student's previous program.
 Students may apply a maximum of 12 credits of independent study and/or seminar courses to their total course requirement.

 Graduate-level courses taken prior to admission may be transferred into the program and applied to the total only if they were not taken while matriculated in another degree program, as per Graduate School policy.
 These courses may not be used to meet the core course requirements.
 Transfer of credits must be approved by the adviser, the guidance committee, and the Graduate School.